Methadone Relapse – What Does Its Rising Rate Mean?

-As a matter fact, it would be hard to acknowledge that your savior is going to harm you.
+As a matter fact, it would be hard to acknowledge that the savior is going to harm the individual.

 It is an opiate medication that alleviates symptoms of heroin addiction.
-In addition, your doctor may prescribe it to treat severe pain.
+In addition, the doctor may also prescribe it to treat severe pain.

 Role In Opiate Addiction